Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Experimental developments for r-process studies

 \subsection{Experimental Achievements in Measuring Nuclear Properties}

+In the following section, we want to discuss in more detail the experimental progress in measuring the different nuclear parameters that have been achieved over the four decades of studying nuclei far off the neutron-rich side of stability.

-Progress at ISOL-based systems, both at reactors as well as at spallation facilities, was incremental.
-The production of neutron-rich isotopes was mainly limited by the chemistry and extraction time from the ion source.
+The production of neutron-rich isotopes at ISOL-based systems, both at reactors as well as at spallation facilities, was mainly limited by the chemistry and extraction time from the ion source.
 Large effort went in the development of suitable target materials and ion source techniques \cite{Ravn}.
-The choice of isotopes for the study of masses, half-lives and other decay properties was often dictated by the availability of isotope products rather than by physics priorities.
-The measurements were tedious and the picture of nuclear structure development towards the very neutron rich side of stability emerged only slowly.
-The experimental uncertainties were substantial since mass-determinations depended mostly on the reliability of $Q_{\beta}$ measurements, which depended on the statistical significance of the data and were therefore only reliable to a certain extent.
-Despite these handicaps for the experimental community, by the early 21st century significant progress had been made in measurements of very neutron-rich isotopes in the Fe--Ni group and in the mass range feeding $A\approx130$ r-process abundance peak associated with the $N=82$ closed neutron shell.
-Most notably, the properties of the $^{130}$Cd and the double closed shell nucleus $^{132}$Sn had been studied at that time \cite{Kratz}.
+The choice of isotopes for the study of masses, half-lives and other decay properties was often dictated by the availability of isotope products rather than by physics priorities \cite{Kratz}.

 However, during the last decade fragmentation techniques improved enormously.
-Not only did they allow the measurement of much shorter lived neutron-rich radioisotopes, they also were not handicapped by ion-source chemistry considerations and with the right target and projectile combination they were able to reach far beyond the range accessible by ISOL facilities.
-There were exceptions, but with advantageous chemistry conditions ISOL facilities were still very competitive with fragmentation techniques.
+They allowed the measurement of much shorter lived neutron-rich radioisotopes, since they were not handicapped by chemical delay processes that were typical for ISOL target systems.
+With the right target and projectile combination they were able to reach far beyond the range accessible by ISOL facilities.
+Yet in other cases, such as noble gas and alkali elements, the chemistry conditions are advantageous for ISOL production techniques yielding superior beam intensities.
+Recent measurements of neutron-rich Rb isotopes~\citep{Lorusso.Nishimura.ea:2015} are still at the the limits reached at ISOLDE twenty years earlier~\citep{Kratz:1984,Lhersonneau.Gabelmann.ea:1995,Lhersonneau.Pfeiffer.ea:1995}.